top of page

 Golgi-stained brain section showing detailed neuron architecture

-The Histopathology Workflow: Step by Step
+Histopathology Workflow: Step by Step

-1. Tissue Collection & Fixation
+1. Tissue Collection and Fixation

-2. Processing & Embedding
+2. Processing and Embedding

 3. Sectioning (Microtomy)